Grant Opportunities for Schools

 KaBoom! and its funding partners offer grants to schools to build playspaces for children in communities facing disinvestment.
 Through an Imagination Playground™ or Rigamajig® grant, your school can revitalize your playground into a space that provides every child with the opportunity to thrive physically, socially and emotionally.

-Fuel Up to Play 60 Grant
+Fuel Up to Play 60 Grants

 A Fuel Up to Play 60 grant can help your school meet its wellness goals by improving the healthy eating and physical activity opportunities you provide students.
 The program encourages students to consume nutrient-rich foods and achieve at least 60 minutes of physical activity each day.
 It was launched by the National Football League (NFL) and National Dairy Council (NDC), in collaboration with the United States Department of Agriculture (USDA).